 - Ensures compliance with good clinical practices (GCP), good documentation practices (GDP), and regulatory guidelines.

-- Recommends and implements innovative process ideas to positively impact clinical trial management.
+- Recommends and implements innovative process ideas to positively impact clinical trials management.

 - Other projects as assigned.

-- Bachelor’s degree in the life sciences or related field.
+- Bachelor’s degree in the life sciences or related.
 An equivalent combination of relevant education and applicable job experience may be considered.

-- Desired 8 years’ dynamically responsible pharmaceutical experience with a focus on clinical trials and late phase development.
+- Minimum 7 years’ progressively responsible pharmaceutical experience with a focus on clinical trials and late phase development.
 A minimum of 4 years’ experience in a leadership role.
 CNS therapeutic experience preferred.

 - Knowledge and understanding of Good Clinical Practices (GCP) and other Clinical Trials Regulations and guidelines.

 - Experience developing clinical protocols, SOP’s, Clinical Study Reports, and other documents to support New Drug Application (NDA).